-- 9.1 The Chair advised that the next meeting of WFAC will take place on 26 November and indicated that the executive has provisionally planned, restrictions allowing, for a face-to-face committee meeting on 15 July to be held in North Wales. - 9.2 B Lyne-Pirkis will look to share a presentation with the committee from the Healthy Weight and Healthy Wales campaign. - 9.3 R Alexander referred to email correspondence he had shared in relation to WFAC business processes.
+9.1 The Chair advised that the next meeting of WFAC will take place on 26 November.
+He also indicated that the executive has provisionally planned, restrictions allowing, for a face-to-face committee meeting on 15 July to be held in North Wales.

+9.2 Beca Lyne-Pirkis will look to share a presentation with the committee from the Healthy Weight and Healthy Wales campaign.

+9.3 Ronnie Alexander referred to email correspondence he had shared in relation to WFAC business processes.
 Separate discussions are to be held on this.